jawooson/AI_Project_3/README.md

 The position of a word in the learned vector space is referred to as its embedding.

+In the Neural Bag of Words Model, the

 [word embedding article 1](https://machinelearningmastery.com/use-word-embedding-layers-deep-learning-keras/) [word embedding article 2](https://en.wikipedia.org/wiki/Word_embedding) [tensor flow word embedding](https://www.tensorflow.org/tutorials/text/word_embeddings)